socketstream/documentation-gitbook/README.md

 * Web Workers
 * Compatibility with Connect Middleware

-Before we get into the nuts and bolts, however, let's get started.
+Before getting into the nuts and bolts, let's take a look at our [Quick Start guide →](quick-start.md)